seanmtracey/cloudflare-todo-tutorial/README.md

 ![A screengrab showing the output of Wrangler successfully creating a KV namespace](/doc_assets/image_2.png)

 Once the command has completed, you should see an output similar to the above.
 We're not using a `wrangler.toml` file in this project, so Wrangler has prepended our namespace with `worker-`.
-Take note of the entire namespace name.
+Take note of the entire namespace name, you'll need it in the next step.

 ### Binding our KV namespace to our Project.